 I recommend always ending with cool water, because it lessens the chance of trapping congested blood in your feet.

 Don't be one of the folks who overlook the cheap, powerful effects of minerals in the water - I've had people use the word "magic" in relation to how fast they felt much better.

-8. Consider boot inserts to cushion your feet.
+Consider inexpensive, thin boot inserts or insoles to cushion your feet.

 9. Hydration - are you drinking enough water during your hike?

 Your feet are sweating inside your boots, and you want to keep supplying them with their lifeline: blood flow.